oracle-livelabs/goldengate/ogg-to-ggs/create/create.md

 A Oracle Cloud Infrastructure GoldenGate deployment manages the resources it requires to function.
 The GoldenGate deployment also lets you access the GoldenGate deployment console, where you can access the OCI GoldenGate deployment console to create and manage processes such as Extracts and Replicats.

-Database Registrations capture source and target credential information.
-A database registration also enables networking between the Oracle Cloud Infrastructure (OCI) GoldenGate service tenancy virtual cloud network (VCN) and your tenancy VCN using a private endpoint.
+Connections capture source and target credential information.
+A connection also enables networking between the Oracle Cloud Infrastructure (OCI) GoldenGate service tenancy virtual cloud network (VCN) and your tenancy VCN using a private endpoint.

 ### Objectives

 In this lab, you will:
 * Locate Oracle Cloud Infrastructure GoldenGate in the Console
 * Create a OCI GoldenGate deployment
-* Register the source and target databases
+* Create the source and target connections

 ### Prerequisites